AaronL1011/Assignments/Term_3_Workbook/README.md

 **Technical Skills**

 Depending on the type of website being created, this team may require knowledge of certain programming languages.
+These days, websites come in many different forms, each requiring a different skill set.
+A basic web-page can be created quite easily with minimal knowledge required.
+However if this small business is wanting a large-scale web application, this will obviously require knowledge of more technologies.

+- Basic Web Technologies: For a simple website used for displaying some text and graphics etc, HTML and CSS could be the only real requirements to learn in order to complete the project.
+With these languages, you can achieve a very polished looking website that can display whatever information the client desires, however functionally, it will be quite limited.
+To combat this, it may pay to learn some JavaScript, which has the ability to add vast amounts of logic and other functions to your website, expanding its technical limitations.
+- Web Frameworks: This is where the project turns from a website, into a web-application.
+If the client requires a more advanced and capable web presence, it may be time to look at a framework like Ruby on Rails, Django or Express.
+These technologies employ MVC architecture to break down components of a web application, and enable interaction between them.
+While it is a steeper learning curve than the basic Web languages, the pay off is a vastly improved functionality of the web application.
+- Front-end Technologies: Libraries such as React enable developers to create extremely responsive and scalable user interfaces for web applications.
+This comes in handy with a larger project, and is becoming increasingly popular throughout the software development industry.
+If the client requires a large-scale solution for their website, it could be a good idea to look into learning a front-end library like this.

 If the website is fairly static and doesn't use any logic, the team would only require knowledge of HTML and CSS to create an adequate solution.
 If the website is going to be carrying out logic and performing actions, they will also require knowledge of JavaScript.
-If the website is going to be even more complex, or highly scaleable, it may be worth looking at more javascript libaries and tech stacks.
-Testing skills may also be required depending on the complexity of the functions within the application.
+If the website is going to be even more complex, or highly scaleable, it may be worth looking at more javascript libraries and tech stacks.
+Testing skills may also be required depending on the complexity of the functions within the application, to ensure all features are working as expected upon deployment.

 **Soft Skills**

 Interaction with the client or business makes up the majority of the development process.
-This requires the team to learn soft skills such as communication and planning skills in order to define exactly how the final application will look and behave.
-This planning also ensures the project can be delivered on a specific timeline.
+This requires the team to learn soft skills such as communication, time management, teamwork and collaboration as well as any presentation skills required for delivering a product to the client.
+These skills also ensure the project can be delivered within a specific timeline, whilst meeting requirements laid out by the client.

+- Communication: Any time people are working in a team, or with a client, communication skills are crucial.
+Without adequate feedback from the client and consistent communication between team members, it will prove very difficult to achieve a good end result for the project.
+- Time Management: Another very important factor within a project for a client.
+Employing good time management skills ensures delivery of a production-ready project for the client within their requested time frame.
+Poor time management will lead to displeased clients, and half-finished projects.
+No good for anyone.
+- Teamwork and Collaboration: With a team taking on a project, it is likely that multiple developers and management roles will be working together to tackle the tasks ahead.
+It is important to sort out which tasks are to be handled by which team members, when they should be handled, and ensure appropriate feedback for when each task is completed.
+Without the correct collaboration skills, you could run into double-handling issues and conflicting changes between developers.
+This is a nightmare for anyone involved, not to mention a huge waste of time.
+- Presentation skills: Depending on the client, the team may require iterations of a project to be presented, whether that be to a board of business executives, or to a sole small-business client.
+Whatever the case, being able to show off the project and communicate the features effectively is a strong skill-set for any team member, and encourages a sense of professionalism to the client(s).

 ### Question 5

 _With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges_

 The project I chose for this question is a personal side-project I have created, AnonConnectr, a developer oriented social media platform (http://anon-connect.herokuapp.com).
 This project is built on the MERN stack and hosted with Heroku.
 This was challenging, as it required me to learn new technologies that I hadn't previously toyed with (exactly why I did the project in the first place).
-I had to learn the technical skills of utilizing MongoDB, React, Express and NodeJS to build each component and function of the application.
-This was both alot of fun, and very challenging.
+I had to learn the technical skills of utilising MongoDB, React, Express and NodeJS to build each component and function of the application.
+This was both a lot of fun, and very challenging.
 Learning how each of these technologies ties together to create responsive and scalable web-applications was a welcome experience, and has definitely helped to solidify my knowledge.

 Firstly, learning how to compile an application with Node was the first challenge met.
-This involved creating a new Node app and defining all the details and licensing information, then installing each other package as required.
-First on the list was Express, the framework driving the entire application.
+This involved creating a new Node application and defining all the details and licensing information, then installing each other package as required.
+I then needed to learn how to run a web server with Node, in order to actually host my web-application.

+First package on the list was Express, the framework driving the entire application.
 I used Express to structure my components into the MVC architecture and define the routing for all the requests and API's.
+This allows users to interact with the web-application via HTTP requests, which are then interpreted and routed to the appropriate components.
+This was a familiar process, as I had done the exact same idea using Ruby on Rails in a previous project.

-Then I worked with MongoDB Atlas to link up with my application, and store all objects and data as JSON objects within a NoSQL database.
+I then worked with MongoDB Atlas to link up with my application, and store all objects and data as JSON objects within a NoSQL database.
+This enables persistent data within my application, without which, would prove for a pretty useless social network.
+I set up my access keys and integrated them into the application, which allows access to the private database from within the AnonConnectr application.

 React is then implemented to create all my front-end components and user interface.
-Finally I used Heroku CLI to deploy the application to a production build.
+This was a bit of an interesting learning curve, as I had no previous experience with React.
+Through the creation of many functional components, it actually made creating a complex web application quite simple.
+Each component can be made to be completely re-usable, vastly improving the DRYness of my application.

+Finally I used Heroku to deploy the applications production build.
+I achieved this by linking up the master branch of my GitHub repository to the Heroku app, and enabled continuous integration, so with every new push to the master branch, the application is re-deployed with the updated file system.

 ### Question 6

 _With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature_

 The project I have chosen for this question is my Portfolio Website (http://aaronlewis.io).
-This was one project that I was fairly comfortable with since the beginning, as I have knowledge and previous experience with the creation of basic websites that don't require large amounts of logic.
-My experience with HTML, CSS and basic JavaScript made the formatting and styling of this website very easy, and I found my only downfall at the time was more on the documentation side of things.
+This was one project that I was fairly comfortable with since the beginning, as I have previous knowledge and experience with the creation of basic websites that don't require large amounts of logic.
+My experience with HTML, CSS and basic JavaScript made the formatting and styling of this website fairly straight-forward, I pulled together nicely responsive components and implemented some simple JavaScript to handle page scrolling animations.
+Over-all I would say my knowledge was well within the comfortable range for a project like this, as a portfolio isn't too technically demanding of a website.

+I found my largest downfall at the time was more on the documentation side of things.
+A lot of the project 'planning' was done after the fact, I wasn't used to pre-planning projects, tending more to just smash out the functionality, and let it morph and change as the development process went on.
 In future projects, I have found it very worth-while to really buckle down on the project planning stage, and carve out a pathway for my programming to follow.
 The use of Wireframes, Sitemaps, ERD's and Control Flow Diagrams makes implementing the code logic incredibly simple, its basically just following the steps you've already written for yourself.
 Using appropriate planning also helps maintain some form of consistency within your website/application, resulting in a more polished project in the end.

 ### Question 7